adrian-frugtniet/our-website/README.md

 So you want to build a React app that renders on both the server and client?
 And all the existing literature seems written for nuclear physicists?

+## Introduction

+Don't laugh, but I've found building user interfaces in React refreshingly simple compared to what I'm used to from PHP and Ruby.

+### Basic architecture

+At the bottom of my pile of Express routes, I have an app that takes any route it's given and hands it off to React for rendering.

 ## Keep React routes out of your root-level component

 On the server side, you need to use `RouterContext`; on the client, you use `Router`.
 If you're using Redux, its `Provider` thingy needs to wrap the root-level object, which is one of those two.